SuperTavor/puniemu/README.md

 ## What is this?

 Essentially, this is a private server for Yo-kai Watch Puni Puni written in C#.
 It can be hosted by anyone, anywhere as a drop-in replacement for NHN's servers.
 This allows everyone to play even after the servers shut down.
 Additionally, you can have full control over your experience by modifying the code.

+Please note that this project is completely non-profit.
+As such, in-app purchases are completely disabled.

+The project is in no way affiliated with NHN.
+We do not intend to infringe on their copyright in any way, shape or form.

 ## Credits